 Q. Would allergy shots be an option?

-A: If you're seeing an allergist, shots may be a more natural option, especially if you have side effects from over-the-counter medications or issues that make using them problematic (eye pressure, blood pressure, sleep issues, mood and memory issues).
+A: If you're seeing an allergist, shots may be a more natural option, especially if you have side effects from over-the-counter medications or issues that make using them problematic (eye and/or blood pressure, sleep issues, mood and memory issues).
 We try to make the protocol as lifestyle-friendly as possible, tapering down to the point where you'd need a shot only one time per month.